The Catacombs of Callixtus were the official cemetery of the Church of Rome in the 3rd century AD, and today are the most important Roman Catacombs.

 There are many ways to experience San Calisto Catacombs in Rome.

-You can book the standard guided tour and reach the attraction by yourself.
-Or, if you prefer, you can book a tour of catacombs with a shuttle included.
+You can book the standard guided tour and reach the attraction yourself or opt for a tour of the catacombs with a shuttle.

-Visitors who want to know the region better opt for the guided tour of the Catacombs and the Appian Way.
+Visitors who want to know the region better opt for the Catacombs and Capuchin Crypt Guided Tour with Transfer.

 Guided tour of Callixtus Catacombs

-This ticket is the cheapest way to explore San Calisto Catacombs in Rome.
+This is the cheapest way to explore San Calisto Catacombs in Rome.

 The guide takes you through the immense underground cemetery excavated by the Christians of Rome from the 3rd to the 5th century AD and narrates stories of the tragic persecution of Christians.